Charles DuVal Roberts: World War I

-Following the United States' entry into World War I in April 1917, Roberts returned to the United States, was promoted to lieutenant colonel.
+Following the American entry into World War I in April 1917, Roberts returned to the United States, was promoted to lieutenant colonel.
 He was then tasked with the organization of 46th Infantry Regiment and shortly afterwards, Roberts was promoted to colonel.
-He then joined the staff of 81st Infantry Division under Major general Charles J. Bailey at Camp Jackson, South Carolina and assumed duty as Divisional Chief of Staff.
+He then joined the staff of 81st Infantry Division under Major general Charles J. Bailey at Camp Jackson, South Carolina, and assumed duty as Divisional Chief of Staff.

 Roberts embarked for France in August 1918 and participated in the combat operations against German Army on the Western Front.
 Elements of the 81st Division first saw limited action by defending the St. Dié sector in September and early October.
 After relief of mission, the 81st Division was attached to the American First Army in preparation for the Meuse-Argonne Offensive.
 In the last days of World War I, the 81st Division attacked a portion of the German Army's defensive line on 9 November 1918, and remained engaged in combat operations until the Armistice with Germany on 11 November 1918.

 Following the Armistice, the 81st Division remained in France until May 1919, when it was shipped back to the United States.
 For his service in France, Roberts was decorated with Army Distinguished Service Medal, French Croix de guerre 1914–1918 with Palm and Belgian Order of Leopold II, rank Officer.
 The citation for his Army DSM reads: